House of Blood murders: Investigation

 When the police and paramedics arrived, they found McAlinden alone and clinging to Gillespie's body, screaming at him to wake up.
 McAlinden was formally charged next day, Monday 18 October, at Glasgow Sheriff Court for the murders.
-During the investigation, the police speculated McAlinden didn't act alone and that there were two or three strong men involved because, according to a police record during the trial, "there was so much blood in the flat that it was impossible to be precise about the details of the violence."
+During the investigation, the police speculated McAlinden did not act alone and that there were two or three strong men involved because, according to a police record during the trial, "there was so much blood in the flat that it was impossible to be precise about the details of the violence."

 Trial and sentence

 In May 2005, Edith McAlinden, John McAlinden and Jamie Gray appeared at Glasgow High Court.
 All denied murdering Mitchell, Coyle, and Gillespie.
 During the trial, prosecutor Sean Murphy QC claimed that the victims had been "beaten with knives, metal files, a belt, and pieces of wood" and "hit with a bottle, punched, stabbed and stamped on the head, and had boiling water poured over them".
 The defendants changed their pleas during the trial: John McAlinden admitted he killed Mitchell, Jamie Gray admitted killing Coyle, and Edith McAlinden admitted killing Gillespie.